tipoqueno/UI-Design/README.md

 - [Learn to Code HTML & CSS](https://learn.shayhowe.com/html-css/) - Outlining the fundamentals, this guide works through all common elements of front-end design and development.

-- [How to Code in HTML5 and CSS3](http://howtocodeinhtml.com/) - A book that helps people start making websites.
+- [How to Code in HTML5 and CSS3](http://howtocodeinhtml.com/) - Book that helps people start making websites.

 #### CSS